Hiranuma Kiichirō: Privy Councillor

-Lord Keeper of the Privy Seal Kurahei Yuasa visits Chairman of the Privy Council Hiranuma in preparation to visit the kingmaker Prince Saionji for final selection of the next Prime Minister, 31 May 1937.
+Lord Privy Seal Kurahei Yuasa visits Hiranuma in preparation to visit Prince Saionji for final selection of the next Prime Minister, 31 May 1937.

 While serving on the Privy Council, Hiranuma continued to exercise a strong influence on the Ministry of Justice.
 Hiranuma and his clique were the driving force behind the adoption of the Peace Preservation Law, intended to combat communism and other threats to the kokutai.

 In April 1926 Yūzaburō Kuratomi, one of Hiranuma's old superiors in the Ministry of Justice, was appointed president of the Privy Council.
 Upon Kuratomi's request, Hiranuma was appointed vice president.
 Hiranuma would serve in that role for ten years and exerted considerable influence.
 Hiranuma, together with the senior privy counsellors Miyoji Ito and Kentaro Kaneko, would lead the conservatives who dominated the council.
 In October of the same year, Hiranuma was elevated to the rank of baron (男爵, danshaku) in the Kazoku peerage system abolished by the 1947 Constitution.

 Hiranuma was strongly opposed to Prime Minister Wakatsuki Reijirō's efforts at economic reform.
 He was also strongly opposed to the ratification of the London Naval Treaty of 1930.
 In 1931, he rallied support within the government for the Imperial Japanese Army after it had seized control of Manchuria without prior authorization, and he later helped in the creation of Manchukuo.
 He also pushed for Japan's withdrawal from the League of Nations.
 According to one theory, he in 1934 he directed the prosecution during the Teijin Incident.

 During the 1930s, Hiranuma was often considered as a candidate for prime minister, but he had incurred the enmity of the last genrō Prince Saionji, who had the right to nominate the prime minister.
 As a supporter of parliamentary government, Saionji disliked Hiranuma for undermining party cabinets.
 Furthermore, Saionji was wary of the influence of the Kokuhonsha, which he considered to be close to fascism.
 Hiranuma himself denied any association with fascism, which he considered a foreign ideology unsuitable for Japan.

 When Kuratomi retired in May 1934 he recommended Hiranuma as his successor, but due to Saionji's opposition the Imperial Household Minister Kitokurō Ichiki was appointed instead.
 Hiranuma was appointed President of the Privy Council after Ichiki's retirement in February 1936.